oracle-livelabs/oci/cd3-automation-toolkit/setup-the-toolkit/setup-the-toolkit.md

     python createAPIKey.py
    ```

+This will generate the public/private key pair at /cd3user/tenancies/keys/

    ```
-    This will generate the public/private key pair(oci_api_public.pem and oci_api_private.pem) at /cd3user/tenancies/keys/
+    oci_api_public.pem and oci_api_private.pem
    ```

+   In case you already have the keys, you should copy the private key file inside the container and rename it to below.

    ```
-    In case you already have the keys, you should copy the private key file inside the container and rename it to oci_api_private.pem.
+    oci_api_private.pem
    ```

 ### 3. **Upload the Public key to OCI console.**

 Upload the Public key to "APIkeys" under user settings in OCI Console.
 Pre-requisite to use the complete functionality of the Automation Toolkit is to have the user as an administrator to the tenancy.

-   1. Open the Console, and sign in as the user.
+   1. Open the *Console*, and sign in as the user.
-   2. View the details for the user who will be calling the API with the key pair.
+   2. View the details for the user who will be calling the API with the *key pair*.

-   3. Open the Profile menu (User menu icon) and click **User Settings**.
+   3. Open the Profile menu (User menu icon) and click *User Settings*.

-   4. Click **Add Public Key**.
+   4. Click *Add Public Key*.
-   5. Paste the contents of the PEM public key in the dialog box and click *Add*.
+   5. Paste the contents of the *PEM public key* in the dialog box and click *Add*.

 ### 4. **Edit tenancyconfig.properties:**